-CHE642 Quantum Mechanics and Spectroscopy (3) CHE644 Interfacial Phenomena - Pre-reg CHE641 (3)
+CHE642 Quantum Mechanics and Spectroscopy (3) CHE644 Interfacial Phenomena - Pre-req CHE641 (3)

-CHE646 Polymer Chemistry - Pre-req CHE 641(3) Advanced Chem.
-Kinetics CHF648 - Pre-reg CHE641 (3) CHE649 Diffraction Methods (3)
+CHE646 Polymer Chemistry - Pre-req CHE 641(3)

+CHE648 Advanced Chem.
+Kinetics - Pre-rea CHE641 (3) CHE649 Diffraction Methods (3)

 Students may take optional courses from any of the four sections of Chemistry.
 Optional courses may also be taken from other Faculty Departments at the appropriate level, by permission of the Chemistry Board and by the department offering the course.